swimlane/soc-faker/README.md

 PyYAML
 ```

+### GitHub PAT

+In addition, you must provide a GitHub Personal Access Token to utilize specific features that rely on data from public github repositories.

+Please follow this guide to get a personal access token [https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)

 ### Development

 You can use the provided [Dockerfile](Dockerfile) to get a development and testing environment up and running for `soc-faker`.